Frequently asked questions (FAQ)

 In addition, there may be extra charges if an article of more than 20 pages is delivered from a library outside NRW.
 The default setting adds up to 8.00 €.
 You can decline completely or choose a higher limitation.

 The information about extra charges can be found on page one or two of your order.
 If the charged amount is within your chosen setting, the additional charges will be added to your user account.

-How do I order media or journal articles through interlibrary loan?
+How do I order media via interlibrary loan?

-The licensed services and products (databases, electronic journals, e-books) can be used by university members without limitations and independently of the provider beyond the campuses.
+Licensed services and products (databases, electronic journals, e-books) can be used by university members without any restriction and independently of the provider from outside the campuses.